bekk/bekk-christmas/post/security/merry-christmas-1.md

 ## 3. Never trust input

-Might seem obvious and a bit repetetive, but you should never trust input to your app.
-Neither from users or other systems.
-Escape requestdata that you cannot trust.
+This might seem obvious and a bit repetetive, but you should never trust input.
+Neither from users or external systems.
+Always escape request-data that you cannot trust.
 In frontend, use a framework or tool designed to prevent XSS.
-If you are talking to a relational database, you might use a light-weight ORM-tool with advantage.
-As we mentioned in 1st of December, know your HTTP-headers and use them correctly.
+If you are talking with a relational database, you might wan't to use a light-weight ORM-tool.
+That will help you prevent SQL-injections.
+And, as we halve also mentioned [before](https://security.christmas/2020/1), know your HTTP-headers and use them correctly.

-## 4. Don't expose more than you need to
+## 4. Don't expose unnecessary information

-A user does normally not care about that you use version X of webserver Y. Or that you have a table-column named Z in your database.
+Your users does normally not care that you use version X of webserver Y. Nor that you have a table-column named Z in your database.
 So, why not keep that information for yourself?
-We see lot of examples where such information is exposed in error messages or stack-traces when something goes wrong.
+We see lot of examples where such information is exposed in error messages or stack-traces in the browser, thus presented to the users, when something goes wrong.
+This information does not belong there.
+The more information you reveal about your platform and application, the more attack vectors you introduce.
+Instead, keep such information in your logs and serve you users with a more decent and and understandable error-message.

 ## 5. Know your platform